 Security issues in the TYPO3 Core¶

 If the TYPO3 Security Team gains knowledge about a security issue in the TYPO3 Core system, they work closely together with the developers of the appropriate component of the system, after verifying the problem.
 A fix for the vulnerability will be developed, carefully tested and reviewed.
 Together with a public security bulletin, a TYPO3 Core update will be released.
-Please see next chapter for further details about TYPO3 CMS versions and security bulletins.
+Please see next chapter for further details about TYPO3 versions and security bulletins.

 Security issues in TYPO3 extensions¶

 When the TYPO3 Security Team receives a report of a security issue in an extension, the issue will be checked in the first stage.
 If a security problem can be confirmed, the Security Team tries to get in touch with the extension developer and requests a fix.
 Then one of the following situations usually occurs:

 the developer acknowledges the security vulnerability and delivers a fix

 the developer acknowledges the security vulnerability but does not provide a fix

 the developer refuses to produce a security fix (e.g. because he does not maintain the extension anymore)

 the developer cannot be contacted or does not react